Casinos: Bringing People Together

 • 12 community gaming centres

-Market review
+Market Review

-Expression of interest
+Expression of Interest

-Gaming proposal
+Gaming Proposal

-Community input
+Community Engagement

-Approval
+Final Approval

 All gambling revenues are delivered back to the province to support community programs, services and grants throughout B.C.